Storage Node

 - Check the respective network overview pages for deployed contract addresses and RPC endpoints.

-- For mainnet deployment: Ensure you have real OG tokens for transaction fees and mining rewards.
+- For mainnet deployment: Ensure you have real 0G tokens for transaction fees and mining rewards.

 Install Dependencies